 Most people know that when you commit a crime there can be serious consequences if you’re convicted in a court.
 You can be sentenced to jail time, required to pay a fine, and face many other court-ordered punishments.
-However, what few people realize is that there are hundreds of lesser-known collateral consequences of a criminal conviction in Ohio.
+However, what few people realize is that there are hundreds of lesser-known collateral consequences of a criminal conviction in Central Ohio.

 In essence, a collateral consequence is an indirect punishment for a criminal conviction and can include effects on your life that weren’t part of your actual sentence for the crime.
 In Ohio alone, you face well over 1,000 potential consequences written into law.
 Some of these are well-known, such as the possibility of losing your driver’s license after a drug conviction.
 Others are exceedingly obscure, including the ban from being involved in the operation of bingo after any felony conviction.

 Possible Collateral Consequences of a Criminal Conviction in Columbus

 Some of the collateral consequences that affect many former convicts in Central Ohio include the following: